We've had abortions!: Aftermath

 The French campaign had its result in 1975 when the Health and Families Minister Simone Veil succeeded, in the face of sustained resistance from various quarters, in pushing through a comprehensive abortion reform law.
 The legal position remains more nuanced in Germany, where a qualified liberalization measure followed in 1976, but it was only in 1992 that the need to harmonize the legal position inherited from the previously separate Western and Eastern Germanys led to further relaxation of the relevant statutory restrictions.

-Some years after it appeared in Stern, it emerged that not all of the 374 women signing up to the "abortion confession" had actually undergone abortions themselves.
-Alice Schwarzer was one of those who had falsely signed up to the confession; but she robustly rejected press suggestions that the entire campaign had been based on a bluff:
+Some years after it appeared in Stern, it emerged that not all of the 374 women profiled had actually undergone abortions themselves.
+Alice Schwarzer was one of those who had falsely signed up; but she robustly rejected press suggestions that the entire campaign had been based on a bluff: